A Guide to the CRE Buying Process

 Whatever your motivations might be, it’s important to understand what you’re hoping to accomplish with your commercial building.
-If you don’t understand what you’re looking to do with a property, then it will be much harder for a commercial real estate agent in Hagerstown to help get you into a building that suits your goals.
+If you don’t understand what you’re looking to do with a property, then it will be much harder for a commercial real estate agent to help get you into a building that suits your goals.

 There are a lot of pros and cons to different building styles.
 If you’re looking to rent out offices, then you’ll need to decide what industry you’re looking for.
 For example, buildings in the medical field require more build out than your average office.
 But if you’re looking to rent out apartments, then you’ll definitely need to consider the surrounding area.
 Is there a lot of competition?
 Attractions within walking distance?
 How much are other apartments going for?

 Buying land for commercial use may take more work, but it also gives you a blank slate that you can mold however you may like.
 Before you move forward in the process, spend some time researching and reflecting on what you hope to get out of this venture.

 At AushCo, we’ve written many articles relating to what to look for in your commercial real estate agent in Frederick and Hagerstown.
 There’s a reason why we focus on it.
 Without the right team behind you, you could get yourself into serious trouble when it comes to lease negotiation or brokering deals.
 Commercial real estate is a big investment—you don’t want to waste your money.

 When looking for a good agent, take into consideration their experience.
 How well do they know the area?
 Are they appropriately certified?
 How many deals have they brokered in the past?
 Do they have good client testimonials?

 Before working with a CRE agent, do your research.
 See if you can talk to previous clients and meet with them a few times to get a feel for their experience, attitude, and whether or not they can help you reach your goals.